brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Rules 3](../img/rules3.jpg)

 We are now in the rules editor and we wish to allow reads and writes to all the fields.
 We have to check the boxes __"Read"__ and __"Write"__ to allow our application access to the sales data.
-Click the save button once the cahnges are made.
+Click the save button once the changes are made.

 ![Rules 4](../img/rules4.jpg)